 In general, people don’t go from thinking they need something to buying it the next second.
-Especially for larger purchases that buying process goes through a few steps.
-It goes from awareness to researching and all the way to find out where and how to buy it.
+Especially for larger purchases, that buying process goes through a few steps.
+It goes from awareness to researching and all the way to finding out where and how to buy it.
 This is called search intent.

 In all these phases, customers use different terms to find the products they need.
-To make your online store a success you need to know how the buying process or user journey of your customer works.
-All these insights help you reach them with awesome products and relevant content.
+To make your online store a success, you need to know how your customer’s buying process or user journey works.
+All these insights help you reach them with excellent products and relevant content.

 Here’s how you can use the search results to create great content that matches people’s intent.